Azure/lza-oracle/docs/wiki/TERRAFORM.md

 $ terraform apply -var-file=fixtures.tfvars
 ```

+(When prompted for "Enter a value:" , type in "yes" and press Enter)

+(If using Azure Cloud Shell, remember to refresh your browser by scrolling up or down, every 15 minutes or so since the shell times out after 20 minutes of inaction.)

-Finally, you can connect to the virtual machine with ssh private key.
+5. (OPTIONAL) Finally, you can connect to the virtual machine with ssh private key.
 While deploying resources, a public ip address is generated and attached to the virtual machine, so that you can connect to the virtual machine with this IP address.
 The username is `oracle`, which is fixed in `terraform/bootstrap/single_instance/module.tf`.

 ```
 $ ssh -i ~/.ssh/lza-oracle-single-instance  oracle@<PUBLIC_IP_ADDRESS>
 ```

-Now you can go back to the main [README.md](../../README.md) file.
+6. Now you can go back to the main [README.md](../../README.md#step-by-step-instructions) file.